zjy-dev/de-fuzz/README.md

 For each defense startegy and ISA:

-1. Prepare environment with podman and qemu

-2. Build initial prompt `ip`:
+1. Build initial prompt `ip`:

    - current environment and toolchain
    - manually summarize defense startegy and stack layout of the ISA
    - manually summarize pesudo-code of the compiler source code about that startegy and ISA
    - also reserve source code as an "attachment" below

-3. Feed `ip` to llm and store its "understanding" as memory
+2. Feed `ip` to llm and store its "understanding" as memory
    <!-- if llm does't understand your demands, then how to fuzz with llm? -->

-4. Initialize seed pool:
+3. Initialize seed pool:

    - let llm generate initial seed(s)
    - adjust init seeds mannualy

-5. Pop seed `s` from seed pool
+4. Pop seed `s` from seed pool

-6. Compile `s` and record coverage info
+5. Compile `s` and record coverage info

    - if coverage rate increased then mutate `s` to `s'` and push `s'` to seed pool

-7. Oracle(`s`):
+6. Oracle(`s`):
    - record if found a bug

+**Note:** All compilation and execution happens directly on the host machine.
+Ensure you have the required toolchain (GCC, QEMU, etc.) installed and available in your system PATH.

 ## Implementation